balajialg/Datahub-Test-Repo/troubleshoot.md

 **What should I do if I have an issue that has not been documented in the FAQ?**

-Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)for the same!
+Raise a github [issue](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose)!
 We will keep adding common issues to this FAQ!